PRO-2684/Semantic-Search/semantic-search-cli/README.md

 - `bot.token`: Required.
 Telegram bot token.
 You can get one from [BotFather](https://t.me/BotFather).
 - `bot.owner`: Required.
 Telegram user ID of the bot owner.
 You can get your user ID from [IDBot](https://t.me/myidbot).
 - `bot.whitelist`: Optional.
 Whitelisted user IDs.
 Only these users can use the bot.
 If not set or set to an empty array, all users can use the bot.
 - `bot.sticker_set`: Optional.
 Sticker set id prefix for the bot.
-An additional `_by_<bot_username>` will be appended to form the full sticker set id, as required by Telegram.
-If not set, the bot will not create any sticker set.
+It must begin with a letter and can't contain consecutive underscores.
+An additional `_by_<bot_username>` will be appended to form the full sticker set id, as [required by Telegram](https://core.telegram.org/bots/api#createnewstickerset:~:text=Must%20begin%20with%20a%20letter%2C%20can%27t%20contain%20consecutive%20underscores%20and%20must%20end%20in%20%22_by_%3Cbot_username%3E%22.).
+Default is `meme`.
 - `bot.num_results`: Optional.
 Number of results to return.
 Default is 8.

 #### (TBD) Server Configuration (`[server]` section)